 The Pier Chowder House and Tap Room: Located next to Point Arena Pier, the Pier Chowder House and Tap Room's view gives way to surfers on the horizon, who stop at the historic bar and patio to savor one of the over 20 beers on tap (or perhaps a glass of Mendocino County wine).
 Local seafood is delivered daily by fisherman.
 The house speciality is clam chowder: New England (white) or Manhattan-style (red).
 Thirsty Thursday is the day to go - from 6-8 p.m. the bar serves $2 pints.
 790 Port Road, Point Arena, 707-882-3400, thepierchowderhouse.net.

 Beer flight at The Pier Chowder House and Tap Room in Point Arena.
 (Photo by @masonanderica)

 Sunset at The Pier Chowder House and Tap Room in Point Arena.

 Slide 17 of 22

 Beacon Light by the Sea: As local as it gets on the Mendocino Coast, Beacon Light by the Sea is a dive bar with eccentric decor (described as a "museum filled with great Mendocino artifacts") and an unparalleled view from inside and the patio.
-A flashing red light is not only a beacon for bar goers to know when the bar is open, but also represents the owner and bartender, Bobby Beacon, who tells stories worthy of a Bukowski novel.
-Top shelf booze is poured at low shelf prices, or better yet - grab a canned local beer.
+A flashing red light not only signals when the bar is open, but also represents the owner and bartender, Bobby Beacon, who tells stories worthy of a Bukowski novel.
+Top-shelf booze is poured at low-shelf prices, or better yet - grab a canned local beer.
 7401 CA-1, Elk, (707) 877-3311.
 (Photo: Michelle Perry)

 Slide 18 of 22